VBog/Bg-Bible-References/readme.txt

 Shortcode [bible_epigraph ref = 'rnd' lang = 'ru'] displays the quote in the format of epigraph.

+Short-code [bible_search context = 'Our Father' type = 'verses' lang = 'ru' /] displays the search results of phrase (parameter 'context').
+In the search query you can use wildcards: "$" - 1 аny letter, "%" - 0 or 1 аny letter, "*" - more any letters.

 Shortcode [references type = 'list' separator = ',' list = 'o' col = 1 /] displays list of Bible references are finded in the article.
 Here : type - list display format(default 'list').
 If type = 'string', the list is displayed as string in tags `<p>...</p>`, the additional parameter 'separator' contains the separator between the references (default comma and space).